How to Insert Data into MongoDB with Node.js and Mongoose

 })

-Insert Data to MongoDB by using mongoose.create
+Insert Data into MongoDB by Using mongoose.create

 const createAsync = async() => {